jcastillocano/jcastillocano.github.io/_posts/2019-02-03-fosdem-notes.markdown

 This was my very first time at [FOSDEM][fosdem], although I've been following it since a while ago (thanks FOSDEM fellas for streaming all the main talks!).
-This year I had the chance to come over, thanks to my current employeer [System73][system73], along with some coworkers.
+This year I had the chance to come over, thanks to my current employeer [System73][system73], along with some colleages.
 Main target this year for me was Infrastructure, Monitoring and Testing talks, and I had plenty of them (such as live talks, offline chats or even just following links from some slides).
 Here are my top notch talks:

 ## Terraform